diverdown311/LTM_Essentials/docs/LTM_Components/module1/lab1.rst

 configure a default route, internal and external vlans, and finally you will configure Self-IP Addresses and map them to individual VLAN's.

-Task 1 – Connect to the F5 BIG-IP via the GUI (TMUI) and Examine the BIG-IP Configuration Utility
+Task 1 – Connect to the Win10 Jumphost via RDP and log into the BIG-IP01 (https://10.1.1.4) Configuration Utility
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Within the lab environment using a web browser, click on the access down arrow object for the bigip01.f5demo.com via the UDF Course Portal.
-Then click on **TMUI**.
-This will open a new tab in the browser.
-Log into the bigip01 object with the below credentials.
+From the Win10 Jumphost using a web browser, log into the BIG-IP01 system with the below credentials.

 admin
 admin.F5demo.com